Sandy Fishpool Architecture & Heritage Profile image

 Sandy Fishpool has built a reputation working on both traditional and contemporary architectural projects including cutting-edge paragraph 84e projects, and her services for several of the UK's historic country houses.
 Now with an architectural career spanning 30 years, she has worked on a wide range of projects across the UK which reflects her commitment to creating lasting, meaningful spaces that enhance communities and environments.

-Recent projects include working on the restoration of listed buildings such as the model farm at Wentworth Woodhouse and St. Leonard’s House.
-She also led the renovation of a Grade II-listed Georgian villa in Great Malvern, where her role as lead consultant allowed her to combine her architectural and heritage expertise, ensuring the property was both sensitively restored and adapted for modern use.
+Recent projects include working on the adaptive re-use and repair of listed buildings.
+Notable projects include Home Farm, Wentworth Woodhouse, St. Leonard’s House, Essex and Foley House, Great Malvern, where her role as lead architect at Rural Solutions, allowed her to combine her architectural and heritage experience, ensuring the properties were sensitively repaired and adapted for modern use.

 ‘My ethos is to enhance places through architecture, heritage, and landscape while achieving clients’ goals.
 This commitment continues to drive my strategy for successful projects’.

-Sandy’s passion for architecture and heritage began in her childhood visiting the many historical buildings she visited with them, such as the Theatre of Epidaurus in Greece.
-This fascination was further exhibited by her dissertation about the Bastides of southern France, and through her early projects in sensitive locations such as the Lake District and the Yorkshire Dales National Park.
+Sandy's passion for architecture and heritage started in childhood with visits to historical buildings like the Theatre of Epidaurus in Greece.
+This interest was evident in her studies on the historic Bastides of southern France and early projects in the Lake District and Yorkshire Dales National Park.

-Sandy is on the RIBA Conservation Register, and she can offer expert strategic advice, tailored design solutions, and thorough heritage research to clients seeking to preserve and enhance historic buildings.
+Sandy is on the RIBA Conservation Register, and she can offer heritage services including advice, tailored design solutions, and heritage statements and impact assessments to clients with historic buildings.

 In addition to her conservation work, Sandy has designed bespoke homes in challenging locations, including Areas of Outstanding Natural Beauty.
 Her ability to balance her clients' needs with the requirements of local planning authorities has resulted in homes that are exceptional in design and seamlessly integrated into their surroundings.
 One of her notable projects is a contemporary replacement house in Nidderdale, inspired by the architectural principles of Frank Lloyd Wright.
 The house uses traditional, locally sourced materials and design elements that reflect the region’s heritage, demonstrating that modern architecture can thrive even in the most sensitive environments.